davidkern13/TypeScript-Cheatsheets/README.md

 ### Omit

-> Omit utility type in TypeScript creates a new type by excluding specified properties from an existing type.
+> Omit utility creates a new type by excluding specified properties from an existing type.

 ```javascript
 type User = {